About mouth ulcers

 Treatment for mouth ulcers

-Simple mouth ulcers usually don’t need treatment and will clear up within a week.
+Simple mouth ulcers usually don’t need treatment and clear up within a week.

-If your child is in pain, you can try applying an anaesthetic mouth gel to the area.
-You can buy these mouth gels over the counter from pharmacies.
-You can also try warm, salt water rinses if your child is old enough to rinse or gargle with liquids.
+If your child is in pain, you can try applying a numbing mouth gel to the area.
+You can buy these mouth gels at your pharmacy.
+You can also try warm salt water rinses if your child is old enough to rinse or gargle with liquids.

-Encourage your child to keep up her fluids by giving her small, frequent sips.
+Encourage your child to have enough fluids by offering small, frequent sips of water.
 This will help to prevent dehydration.
 Your child should also avoid salty, spicy or sour food.

-There are specific treatments for mouth infections caused by thrush and the cold sore virus – your doctor will let you know about these if your child needs them.
+There are specific treatments for mouth infections caused by thrush and the cold sore virus.
+Your GP will let you know about these if your child needs them.